 How easy is it to catch an STD, such as HPV (genital warts) or genital herpes, if one had been with a prostitute and practiced safe sex?
 Can one catch these diseases through exchange of saliva or vaginal fluids?
 Thank you.

 Having "safe sex" suggests use of a condom during sex.
-However, "safe sex" implies zero risk of STI transmission and pregnancy; ideally, sex that does not involve the exchange of blood, semen, or vaginal fluids, nor the transmission between partners of the organisms (bacteria, viruses, protozoa, etc) that cause STIs.
+However, "safe sex" implies zero risk of STI transmission and pregnancy; ideally, sex that does not involve the exchange of blood, semen, or vaginal fluids, nor the transmission between partners of the organisms (bacteria, viruses, protozoa, etc.) that cause STIs.
 However, protected sex cannot guarantee 100 percent effectiveness against STIs and pregnancy.
 The term "safer sex," then, more accurately accounts for the risks associated with having sex, even when protected.
 Regardless of how easy it is to catch an STI, the risk of transmission will be significantly lower if you follow safer sex guidelines, such as always using condoms and dams, with all partners.

 The ease of becoming infected with a sexually transmitted organism depends on many factors, including the presence of infection in one's partner, the type of infection, the presence of symptoms, and the type of sex you are having.
 In order to accurately answer your question, let's start with some basic information about how STIs are transmitted.

-STIs can be transmitted in two ways: first, HIV, chlamydia, gonorrhea, hepatitis B, and other fluid borne STIs can be passed on from one person to another when an infected bodily fluid — blood, semen, pre-cum, cervical/vaginal secretions — comes into contact with an uninfected person's mucous membranes — the lining of the vagina, rectum, urethra, mouth, or throat.
+STIs can be transmitted in two ways: first, HIV, chlamydia, gonorrhea, hepatitis B, and other fluid borne STIs can be passed on from one person to another when an infected bodily fluid — blood, semen, pre-cum or pre-ejaculate, cervical/vaginal secretions — comes into contact with an uninfected person's mucous membranes — the lining of the vagina, rectum, urethra, mouth, or throat.
 Transmission of this kind of STI is most common during vaginal or anal sex.
 Using a condom with lubricant during anal and vaginal sex nearly eliminates this risk.
 Transmission is possible but not as common for oral sex givers.
 Getting as little fluid in one's mouth as possible greatly reduces any probable risk.
 Using dry condoms and dams for oral sex eliminates the risk of contracting these kinds of infections.

 The best way to prevent transmission of herpes is to avoid touching the skin that is impacted, from the time when hypersensitivity of the skin precedes blister formation until the scabs have completely healed.
 Between outbreaks, condoms and dams significantly lower the risk of transmission during vaginal, anal, and oral sex.
 However, condoms only cover the penile shaft and the herpes virus can be in an area of the genitals not covered by a condom.